looker/playlists/01_playlists.md

-# Data Hacking a Shitty Pandora
+# Data Hacking: Coding up a Shitty Pandora

 I love Pandora.
 Type in an artists name and it starts playing similar stuff.
 Pandora is pretty magic.